QTimos/pyTicTacToe/README.md

 ```

 * If You're On linux And You're Having A Problem Installing Dependencies Use This:
- 1. Install virtualenv (you can use your prefered shell instead of "bash"):
+ 1. Install virtualenv (replace "bash" with your shell and "apt" with your package manager):
     ```bash
-    pip install pipx
+    sudo apt install pipx
     pipx install virtualenv
     pipx ensurepath
     bash